By combining a (patented) source of mono-energetic electrons with high-performance detectors, we are building, in

 The stage will thus consist in using a fast (~1ns) multi-pixel detector to analyze, by time of flight, the electron source

+produced.
 Various sources will be tested: either by directly photoionizing the cesium atomic beam, or by exciting and

 ionizing it by pulsing an electric field, or by performing an oscillating microwave transfer between excited atoms